Free website audit · a plan and a fair price built around your business · no lock-in

 Information architecture before design: the order UK SMB sites ship in

 The default UK agency workflow inverts the whole thing.
 Figma opens on day one.
 The homepage hero gets mocked.
 The client signs off “the look.”
-Then the developer is handed a 40-frame design file and asked to make it real on a CMS that can’t produce the content shapes the hero needs.
+Then the developer is handed a 40-frame design file and asked to make it real on a CMS that cannot produce the content shapes the hero needs.
 Six weeks of rework follow.
 Two years later the site needs replacing because the data model never matched the business.

-1. The URL graph — before anything else
+1. The URL graph, before anything else

 The first artefact is a routes.ts-style URL map.
-Not a sitemap.xml — a TypeScript file that names every page the site will serve, what slug pattern it uses, and what kind of resource lives at it.
+Not a sitemap.xml, a TypeScript file that names every page the site will serve, what slug pattern it uses, and what kind of resource lives at it.

 For a Leeds private clinic running fourteen treatment service pages, the URL graph looks like this: